adobe/contentlake-shared/README.md

 ### VS Code

-To use this monorepo with VS Code [Multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) there is a [content-lake-shared.code-workspace](content-lake-shared.code-workspace) file.
+To use this monorepo with VS Code [Multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) there is a [contentlake-shared.code-workspace](contentlake-shared.code-workspace) file.
 This needs to be updated if new projects are added under [packages](packages/).